 We are called PadFAM for a reason.
 Here's a brief history of The Pad.

 In answer to the limited local climbing opportunities, SLO-OP (a loosely formed co-operative bouldering gym) was established in a Self Storage unit in 2002 by founding members Paul Hatalsky, Julie Workman, and Yishai Horowitz (now all investors in the new entity).
 Horowitz conceived of the idea after a trip to New Zealand where he saw something similar.

-And then, for good measure, we tore down SLO Op III, became a for-profit so we could take on bank loans and investors, and are now The Pad Climbing SLO, circa 2017, with 14,000 square feet or roped climbing, bouldering, weights, and yoga studios.
+And then, for good measure, we tore down SLO Op III, became a for-profit so we could take on bank loans and investors, and are now The Pad Climbing SLO, circa 2017, with 14,000 square feet of roped climbing, bouldering, weights, and in-house physical therapy, and yoga studios.

 It’s our goal to be the best at all the things.
-Let us know how we’re doing and . . .
+Let us know how we’re doing, and most of all . . .

 THANKS FOR JOINING US ON THIS JOURNEY.

 San Luis Obispo - "SLO Op": Alamo Self Storage (Off Tank Farm Road), Suburban Road, Prado Road

 Santa Maria - The Pad: A St and Betteravia

 Henderson: Same location, but it was called "Origin"